 How long will we be there?

-Are we going alone?
+Are we there alone?

-What will our house be like?
+What is our house like?

 How long will it take to learn the language?

 It will take around 2 years to learn Konomalan.

 There are three main “levels” in learning language.
 The “basic” level is pretty much at a word level and very small sentences.
 The “progressing” level involves larger sentences and the ability to communicate most everyday things.
 Then the “capable” level is when we are able to properly connect all of those sentences and tell complex, abstract stories.